webrecorder/pywb/README.rst

 4. Init a collection: ``wayback-manager init my_coll``

-5. (Optional) If you do not have any archive files, (WARC or ARC), you may create one by using the free

-   https://webrecorder.io service.
-For example, you may visit https://webrecorder.io/record/http://example.com then

-   click Download to download the WARC file (.warc.gz)
+5. (Optional) If you do not have any archive files, (WARCs or ARCs), you may create one by using the free https://webrecorder.io service.
+For example, you may visit https://webrecorder.io/record/http://example.com, then (after a few seconds) click "Download -> Web Archive (WARC)" to get the WARC file (.warc.gz)

-6. If you have any existing archive files (WARC or ARC), add them to your collection with: ``wayback-manager add /path/to/mywarc.warc.gz``
+6. If you have any existing archive files (WARCs or ARCs), add them to your collection with: ``wayback-manager add /path/to/mywarc.warc.gz``

-7. Run ``wayback``!
+7. Run ``wayback``

 8. Point your browser to ``http://localhost:8080/my_coll/<url>/`` where ``<url>`` is a url in your WARC file.